The following page is a two column layout. Page sections are identified with headers. The footer contains update and contact information.

 Figure out what learning gains to expect in critical thinking, writing, and other important subjects at UMass.

-The University of Massachusetts Amherst combines the experience of a New England college town with the resources of a major research university.
-Over 25,000 undergraduate and graduate students represent all 50 states and over 100 countries.
+As the flagship campus of the Commonwealth, the University of Massachusetts Amherst combines the experience of a New England college town with the resources of a major research university.
+Over 28,000 undergraduate and graduate students represent all 50 states and over 100 countries.
 Students choose from over 100 undergraduate majors, including the Bachelor's Degree with Individual Concentration (BDIC) - a student-designed major.
-Our prestigious Commonwealth Honors College welcomes our highest achieving students, while the Five College Interchange Program allows students to take classes at Amherst, Hampshire, Mount Holyoke, and Smith Colleges at no extra charge.
+Our prestigious Commonwealth Honors College welcomes our highest achieving students.
+The Commonwealth Honors College Residential Complex opened in fall 2013, boasting state-of-the-art learning facilities for the entire campus, new residence halls and a 24 hour eatery.
 Students choose from more than 300 student organizations, attend Division I home games for free, and experience internationally acclaimed performances at the Fine Arts Center.
-First year students participate in the First Year Intelligence program, living in academically theme-based halls.
+To help with the transition into the academic, social and personal demands of college, first year students participate in the Residential First-Year Experience, including the optional Residential Academic Program, where they live in academically theme-based halls.
 Students may participate in co-op programs, internships, and study abroad in more than 40 countries.
+The Five College Interchange Program allows students to take classes at Amherst, Hampshire, Mount Holyoke, and Smith Colleges at no extra charge.
 Student success centers cover a wide variety of services including a writing center, math lab, peer tutoring, pre-major advising, counseling and assessment, and learning disabilities support services.
 Both Early Action and Regular Decisions options are offered.
-Acceptance is selective, with more than 34,000 applications received for a Fall 2012 class of approximately 4,600.
+Acceptance is selective, with more than 35,000 applications received for a fall 2013 class of over 4,600.
 For more information, visit www.umass.edu/admissions.

 UMass Amherst is a top ranked university located in the top college town in the nation.
 The nearby colleges of Amherst, Hampshire, Mount Holyoke, and Smith add to the mix, ensuring a lively cultural and diverse environment for learning and living.